 So what should you read when in Brisbane?

-‘Brisbane’ by Matthew Condon, ‘The Mayne Inheritance’ by Rosamond Siemon, ‘Johnno’ by David Malouf or ‘Girl Most Likely’ by Rebecca Sparrow.
+‘Brisbane’ by Matthew Condon, ‘The Mayne Inheritance’ by Rosamond Siemon, ‘Johnno’ by David Malou, ‘Girl Most Likely’ by Rebecca Sparrow or ‘Love Stories’ by Trent Dalton.

 Matthew Condon is a journalist with ‘The Courier Mail’ newspaper, and the author of numerous books.
 ‘Brisbane’ is part memoir and part guide to Brisbane, intertwining personal stories with the city’s historical past.
 This account paints a portrait of the contemporary transformation of the city – a bit of history combined with a lot of memoirs of the’60s and ’70s.
 Condon is 52, he left Brisbane in his youth and returned 18 years later.